Lisa Berry: Early life

 Berry was born in Richmond Hill, Ontario.
 She attended the Randolph Academy for the Performing Arts, graduating in 2004, returning on occasion to encourage students in their learning.

 The Canadian actress started her career in the entertainment industry as a make-up artist before getting her big break as an actress.

 Career

+In 2011, she appeared as Christine Mayweather in the television movie Desperately Seeking Santa.